Sirturo 100 mg tablets

 Tabulated list of adverse reactions

-Adverse drug reactions to SIRTURO reported from controlled trials in 102 adult patients treated with SIRTURO are presented in the table below.
+Adverse reactions to SIRTURO based on reported safety data from Phase II and Phase III trials in adult patients treated with SIRTURO are presented in the Table below.

 System Organ Class (SOC)